-Parental Involvement: Encourage parents to convey positive attitudes towards maths, to remain patient, and to support their children’s mathematical learning journey.
+Parental Involvement: Encourage parents to convey positive attitudes towards math, to remain patient, and to support their children’s mathematical learning journey.
 Parents should be guided to focus on effort and learning, rather than just the accuracy of answers.

-Professional Help: If a student’s maths anxiety is deeply ingrained and is affecting their overall well-being, it might be helpful to seek professional psychological support.
+Professional Help: If a student’s math anxiety is deeply ingrained and is affecting their overall well-being, it might be helpful to seek professional psychological support.
 Therapists can help identify underlying issues and provide techniques to manage anxiety effectively.